-When COVID 19 first broke out in 2020, no one could have imagined what would transpire over the next two and a half years.
+When Covid 19 first broke out in 2020, no one could have imagined what transpired over the next two and a half years.

-In response to inflation, the Federal Reserve is now forced to tighten at a rapid pace to counteract the inflation that it sparked.
-Now, the economy is on the brink of a recession.
+In response to inflation, the Federal Reserve is now forced to tighten at a rapid pace to counteract the inflation it itself, sparked.
+Now, the economy is on the brink of recession.
 Last week, the Federal Reserve of Atlanta predicted -2.1% GDP for the second quarter, which would produce two quarters in a row of negative GDP growth.
-I

-n retrospect, it is apparent the government and the Fed provided excessive assistance at the outset of the pandemic and are now on the brink of going too far to ameliorate their past miscalculation.
+In retrospect, it is apparent the government and the Fed provided excessive assistance at the outset of the pandemic and is now on the brink of going too far to ameliorate their past miscalculation.
 It’s a reminder of an ever-present warning.
 “Don’t oversteer”.
 Otherwise, you can make things worse.

 Meanwhile, wholesale gas prices peaked in early June at $4.22 and amidst almost no fanfare, have now fallen to $3.40, a sizeable decline.
 Copper, lumber, and other commodities appear to have topped.
 Amazingly, wheat is 30% below its price preceding the Russian invasion of Ukraine.
 Commodities falling will help the inflation outlook.

 Lastly, the 10-year treasury rate peaked at 3.50% in June and has now fallen back down below 3.00%.
 Now, maybe mortgage rates will start to inch lower from their peak.
 Relief from sharply rising rates would cast a completely different light on the economy and markets.

 After nearly two and a half years of disruption and consequent reaction, economic normality can be the medicine that ends the bear market.
 Hopefully, these recent developments are evidence these improvements are underway.